union-imgcross icon

 13 A It includes two types:

-• Conversion to non-quota immigrant visa by marriage, which is given to a foreign national based on his valid marriage to a citizen of the Philippines.
+• Conversion to a non-quota immigrant visa by marriage is given to a foreign national based on his or her valid marriage to a citizen of the Philippines.

 • Dependent children under 21 years of age, unmarried, joining or accompanying the applicant with sufficient proof of blood relationship.